Yasser-R/v1-payment-api/source/includes/_introduction.md

 ```

-Welcome to the Dwolla API documentation.
-Dwolla's Web API enables you to send money, retrieve transaction data, request money, add bank accounts, accept payments, and a whole lot more.
+Welcome to the Dwolla API V1 documentation.
+Dwolla’s API enables you to send money, retrieve transaction data, request money, add bank accounts, accept payments, and a whole lot more.

 Sample code is available in PHP, Ruby, Python, and Node.JS in the dark area to the right.

-JSON is shown by default but the tabs on the top right can be used to switch the language in which the examples are displayed in.
+We’re in the process of migrating to a new API version -- [Version 2](https://docsv2.dwolla.com/).
+Initially, the primary focus of the new version centers around a premium feature: White Label, and will not provide the same functionality as Version 1 does.
+API V1 will continue to be supported for the foreseeable future.
+Over time, we will add the same functionality currently available in V1 to V2.
+Feel free to [sign up](http://eepurl.com/bhjXeP) for our Developer Newsletter to remain informed of our ongoing changes.

+If you’re not sure where to start, ask a question in our [developer forum](https://discuss.dwolla.com/c/api-support) or [get in touch](mailto:api@dwolla.com) with our Developer Relations team.

 ## Helper Libraries
 ```